 Science, with all its developments, has not managed, up to now, to

-species of sanctions, distributed according to a rational scale that
+of sanctions, distributed according to a rational scale that attempts to

-attempts to take into consideration a series of factors specific to
+take into consideration a series of factors specific to each hypothesis of

-The right and obligation to punish that belongs to the State
+The right and obligation to punish which belongs to the State

 expresses itself in a variety of figures and measures, according to

-gradual order is essential to criminal justice, for it would not be
+This gradual order is essential to criminal justice, for it would

-realized without a superior criterion of equality and proportionality
+not be realized without a superior criterion of equality and

-in the distribution of punishment, for transgressors would then
+proportionality in the distribution of punishment, for transgressors would

 With the imposition of the death penalty, however, the